Business process management

 improving the effectiveness of a quality management system, to enhance customer satisfaction by meeting customer requirements.

 BPM proponents also claim that this approach can be supported, or enabled, through technology.
-As such, many BPM articles and scholars frequently discuss BPM from one of two viewpoints: people and/or technology.
+Therefore, multiple BPM articles and scholars frequently discuss BPM from one of two viewpoints: people and/or technology.

-BPM streamlines business processing by automating workflows; while RPA automates tasks by recording a set of repetitive activities implemented by human.
+BPM streamlines business processing by automating workflows; while RPA automates tasks by recording a set of repetitive activities performed by humans.
 Organizations maximize their business automation leveraging both technologies to achieve better results.

 Definitions

 The Workflow Management Coalition, BPM.com and several other sources use the following definition: